neil-justin/calculator/README.md

 ![Calculator](calculator-preview.png)

 ## Objectives
-- Evaluate a complex expression (more than two operands and operators) accurately
+- Evaluate a complex expressions (more than two operands and operators) accurately.
-- Write an algorithm that shields user from potential bugs when evaluating a complex expression
+- Write an algorithm that shields user from potential bugs when evaluating a complex expressions.

 ## Acknowledgments
 - This project was made possible by [The Odin Project](theodinproject.com) — a community-supported, open-source website that teaches full-stack web development for free.
-- The UI design was inspired from Casio MS20B
+- The UI design was inspired from Casio MS20B.